Mihal Grameno: Political and Literary career

+Later life and death

 After independence, Grameno served as the editor of the weekly Koha (Time), initially published in Korçë and later in Jamestown, New York, where he lived from 1915 to 1919.
 He traveled back to Europe to represent Albania through the Albanian-American community at the Paris Peace Conference in 1919 and in the following year he returned in Albania.

 In the 1920s he carried out his journalistic and literary activities until he retired from public life due to ill health.
 Resigned and seriously ill, he died on 5 February 1931 in Korçë.

 Works

 Mihal Grameno's published works include: